keenethics/mayak/docs/CODESTYLE.md

 ## Admin component folders/files conventions

 - Start folder names with capital letters.
-For ex: `Organiation` instead of `organization`.
+For ex: `Organization` instead of `organization`.
 - Filenames for files with feature components for specific model are `Create.js`, `Edit.js`, `List.js`, `Show.js`.
 - These files should contain components with name consisting of the **model name** and **feature name**, for ex: `FaqList` or `EventCreate`.
 Here is example of using them in `AdminApp.js` in a resource.